 Bubble wrap is an excellent internal cushioning material for products in transit.
 And if wrapped several times around your item, it will secure it from undue harm.
 But unfortunately, bubble wrap isn’t great for the environment.

 Generally, it’s made from plastic materials that aren’t biodegradable, meaning they end up in landfill choking the environment.
 Checkout Sendle’s whitepaper on small business environmental solutions.

 Instead of bubble wrap, maybe get yourself some cornstarch alternatives.

-We’ve written A Big Guide To Sustainable Packaging here.
+Hey look!
+We’ve got A Big Guide To Sustainable Packaging.

 Packing peanuts are loose-fill packaging materials used to prevent damage to fragile objects during a move or shipping process.

 They are shaped to interlock when compressed and free flow when not, which is amazing packaging for small businesses.

 Traditionally, most businesses have used polystyrene ‘peanuts’ to fill the space between lightweight items inside a box.
 And if you have the opportunity to re-use these from packages you’ve received, they’ll offer great padding for your outbound goods.